RHC-CIT-128-SP22/project-eiwata/README.md

     .
     .
 ```
-See also: [insert Cthulhu Decision Tree pdf here]
+See also: [insert Cthulhu Decision Tree pdf]

 ## Directions and Grading Rubric